Where Did the Polynesians Really Come From?

-One early theory of the origin of Polynesians is that they came from South America and sailed west eventually reaching the Polynesian triangle.
-This was proposed by the archaeologist, writer, and explorer Thor Heyerdahl, who even constructed a Polynesian outrigger canoe and, with a team, sailed it west of Easter Island from the South American coast.
-This demonstrated the feasibility of using a primitive craft such as an outrigger canoe to cross the Pacific.
+One early theory of the origin of Polynesians is that they came from South America and sailed west, eventually reaching the Polynesian triangle.
+This was proposed by the archaeologist, writer, and explorer Thor Heyerdahl , who even constructed a Polynesian balsa wood raft and, with a team, sailed it west of Easter Island from the South American coast.
+This demonstrated the feasibility of using a primitive craft to cross the Pacific.

 Girls Carrying a Canoe in Samoa by John La Farge. ( Public Domain ) Polynesian outrigger canoes may have been used to cross the Pacific.

 The thing to remember about experimental archaeology is that just because something could have theoretically been done doesn’t mean that it actually happened that way.
 Although it is plausible that Polynesia was settled by ancient South Americans; all the genetic, linguistic, and ethnographic evidence points toward a predominantly southeast Asian origin.

 - Ghost Beliefs in Polynesia: When Spirits Return and Possess

 - Ancient Skulls Give Insights into Origins of Polynesians

 - Disney ALMOST Got It Right: From Moana to Mayhem, The Mythology Behind the Real Maui

 The Express Train or Slow Boat to Polynesian Origins

 The two main theories today are called the Express Train Hypothesis and the Slow Boat Hypothesis.
 The Express Train Hypothesis says that Polynesians originally come from Taiwan by way of the Philippines and Melanesia.
 According to this view, Polynesians are mainly a part of a migration wave that came out of Taiwan.